Deadly protests set stage for Iran, US tug-of-war over Iraq

 Even before this Abdel Mahdi headed an unwieldy government.

-The coalition includes populist cleric Moqtada al-Sadr -- who won the most seats in the last parliamentary elections -- and Fatah, the political arm of Hashed al-Shaabi, the paramilitary force dominated by pro-Iran groups.
+The coalition includes Shia populist cleric Moqtada al-Sadr — who won the most seats in the last parliamentary elections — and Fatah, the political arm of Hashed al-Shaabi, the paramilitary force dominated by pro-Iran groups.

-As protests peaked, Sadr called for the government he helped form to resign.

 Since then state institutions have been paralysed by division, effectively preventing concrete responses to protester demands for jobs, services and ending corruption.